EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_invoker_management/test_plan.md

   204 The individual API Invoker matching onboardingId was offboarded.

-## Test Case 6: Delete Not Registered NetApp
+## Test Case 6: Delete Not Onboarded NetApp

   This test case will check that a Non-Registered NetApp cannot be deleted